terraform-google-modules/terraform-example-foundation/1-org/README.md

 ## Prerequisites

 1. 0-bootstrap executed successfully.
-1. Security Command Center notifications require that you choose a Security Command Center tier and create and grant permissions for the Security Command Center service account as outlined in [Setting up Security Command Center](https://cloud.google.com/security-command-center/docs/quickstart-security-command-center)
+1. Security Command Center notifications require that you choose a Security Command Center tier and create and grant permissions for the Security Command Center service account as outlined in [Setting up Security Command Center](https://cloud.google.com/security-command-center/docs/quickstart-security-command-center).
-1. Ensure that you have requested a sufficient project quota, as the Terraform scripts will create multiple projects from this point onwards.
-For more information, please [see the FAQ](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/docs/FAQ.md#why-am-i-encountering-a-low-quota-with-projects-created-via-terraform-example-foundation).

-**Note:** Make sure that you use version 1.3.0 of Terraform throughout this series, otherwise you might experience Terraform state snapshot lock errors.

 ### Troubleshooting